w111liang222/lidar-slam-detection/README.md

 LSD is NOT built on the Robot Operating System (ROS), but we provides some tools to bridge the communication with ROS.

+- [rosbag to pickle](tools/rosbag_to_pkl/README.md): convert rosbag to pickle files, then LSD can read and run.
+- [pickle to rosbag](tools/pkl_to_rosbag/README.md): a convenient tool to convert the pickle files which are recorded by LSD to rosbag.
 - [rosbag proxy](tools/rosbag_proxy/README.md): a tool which send the ros topic data to LSD.
-- [pickle to rosbag](tools/pkl_to_rosbag/README.md): a convenient tool to convert the pickle files which are recorded by LSD to rosbag.

 ## Embedded Platform